 The UK has some of the lowest breastfeeding rates in the world.
 Only 34% of women maintain breastfeeding to six months as compared to 49% in the US and 71% in Norway.
-Unicef UK has launched a Call to Action, for all UK Governments to provide leadership on improving breastfeeding rates by creating a National Infant Feeding Strategy Board.
-Add your voice to our Call to Action campaign.
+UNICEF UK has launched a Call to Action for all UK Governments to provide leadership on improving breastfeeding rates by creating a National Infant Feeding Strategy Board.

 Call to Action Step 1: National Infant Feeding Strategy BoardDownload